Bazel BEP Failure Analyzer Buildkite Plugin

 (optional, boolean)

-, the plugin will exit successfully if no BEP file is found, instead of failing the build.
+, the plugin exits successfully when no BEP file is found.

 Default: false